 Avengers: The Kang Dynasty Writer Reveals If Fantastic Four and X-Men Will Be Included in the Film (Exclusive)

-Ant-Man and the Wasp: Quantumania has finally arrived into theaters and given us our first taste of what Kang the Conqueror (Jonathan Majors) is fully capable of.
-While the reviews for the film have been pretty negative, we're definitely going to see a lot more of the character in Loki Season 2 and eventually Avengers: The Kang Dynasty.
-Kang has ties to almost every hero in the Marvel Cinematic Universe as teased in Quantumania, so fans are wondering if it will take more than the Avengers to take him down.
-ComicBook.con's Brandon Davis recently had the chance to talk with Ant-Man and the Wasp: Quantumania and Avengers: The Kang Dynasty scribe Jeff Loveness on our Phase Zero podcast and he asked him if we could see the X-Men and the Fantastic Four help take on Kang.
-Loveness answered the question with complete honesty and revealed that those characters probably won't be appearing.
+Avengers: The Kang Dynasty will be the next big event film in the Marvel Cinematic Universe and is expected to be helmed by Destin Daniel Cretton (Shang-Chi and the Legend of the Ten Rings).
+The Kang Dynasty is being written by Jeff Loveness (Ant-Man and the Wasp: Quantumania, Rick and Morty) which is pretty great due to the way Kang the Conqueror was written in Quantumania.
+So far Kang is the only character that seems the be confirmed for The Kang Dynasty and fans are wondering if it will take more than the Avengers to take on the multiversal villain.
+ComicBook.com's Brandon Davis recently had the chance to talk with the Ant-Man and the Wasp: Quantumania and Avengers: The Kang Dynasty scribe on our Phase Zero podcast and he asked him if we could see the X-Men and the Fantastic Four help take on Kang.
+Loveness answered the question with complete honesty and revealed that those characters probably won't be appearing in the film.

 "No, I think all that stuff is pretty far away," Loveness revealed to us.
 "I know they're making Fantastic Four, but that's its own thing.
 I mean, look, I'm the biggest X-Men guy in the world.
 No, I think that's being saved for a bit.
 But, these Avengers are in trouble.
 They got a lot going on with Kang.
 They got more than enough to handle."